voycel/Asset_Tracker/task.md

 *   ✅ Implemented critical bug fixes and UI/UX improvements with detailed code changes.
 *   ✅ Added comprehensive error handling and logging for better debugging.
 *   ✅ Improved user feedback mechanisms throughout the application.
+*   ✅ Fixed authentication and date handling issues for local development.
+*   ✅ Enhanced API routes with proper middleware and error handling.

 **Still To Do:**
 *   Develop clear technical specifications for remaining features based on the approved designs.